skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 # Squares and question marks

-> An adventure into the world character sets and encodings
+> An adventure into the world of character sets and encodings

 <a href="torstein.k.johansen AT gmail DOT com">Torstein Krause Johansen</a>